 · The abbreviated name of the Festival is IDFF ARTDOCFEST/RIGA.

 · The IDFF ARTDOCFEST/RIGA programme is formed by the Programme Board, which is appointed by the Festival’s Board.

 Goals and tasks:

-· Taking into account the historical and geographical peculiarities of the region, the task set by IDFF ARTDOCFEST/RIGA is to create in the Latvian capital an authoritative screening of world documentary cinema with an emphasis on documentary films from Latvia, Lithuania and Estonia, as well as from other eastern European countries and former regions of the USSR.
+· Based on the historical and geographical context of the region, the IDFF ARTDOCFEST/RIGA aims at creating in the Latvian an important collection of world documentary cinema with an emphasis on documentary films from the Baltic Sea region as well as from other Eastern European countries and former USSR teritorry.

 · Introducing documentary cinema of the Baltic region to representatives of the film industry from other countries.

 · Developing mutual cultural exchange and cooperation between documentary filmmakers from Latvia and the world.